Skip to main content

 People are free to jump in and out based on commitments, but it’s a delight to work with a cross-functional group!
 We all believe in making Panaseer a more inclusive community.
 Our efforts would be for naught if it wasn’t for the people beyond the committee doing their bit too.

 Looking forward to the year ahead, we’re trying to connect people in more engaging ways.
-This includes sharing music, sessions to learn and grow together, working with the People team to keep up the great work of our predecessors, and ensure anyone new to Panaseer has a positive, inclusive experience from the word go.
+This includes sharing music and working with the People team to keep up the great work of our predecessors.
+We want to ensure anyone new to Panaseer has a positive, inclusive experience from the word go.

 A personal story

-I’m getting better at the first one with time, but it helps to be in a place with no judgement.
-It’s easier to talk to people when I’m not also mentally limiting myself to avoiding referring to my partner in case it leads to judgement – or worse, drunken inquiries on social occasions which you wouldn’t ask of someone straight.
+I’m getting better at the first one with time, but it helps to be in a place with no judgment.
+It’s easier to talk to people when I’m not also mentally limiting myself to avoiding referring to my partner in case it leads to judgment – or worse, drunken inquiries on social occasions that you wouldn’t ask of someone straight.

 Panaseer waved a green (or rainbow, given the month) flag from the start.
-The DE&I committee introduced themselves to new starters, even at the interview stage, it was clear that there was a considerate, socially conscious mindset here and that I could be myself.
-I knew immediately I wanted to be a part of it.
+I knew immediately I wanted to be a part of this inclusive workplace.
+Even at the interview, it was clear that there was a considerate, socially conscious mindset here, and that I could be myself.

-Our guest writer for this article is George Whittaker, a Data Analyst in the Data Science team here at Panaseer.
+Our guest writer for this article is George Whittaker, a Data Analyst in the Data Science team.
+If you want to learn more about careers in cyber, visit our careers page.

 About the author